-A dividend of \$562,240 was declared and paid to members in December 2019.
+A dividend of \$649,600 was declared by the Company in September 2020 and is expected to be paid to members in May 2021.

 Environmental Issues

 The company's operations are regulated by significant environmental regulation under laws of the Commonwealth and State or Territory.